Dunspixel/tdxpower/README.md

 It's my first time trying to analyse and reverse-engineer assembly code, so I'm not very good at it.

-If you'd like to read the analysis, please start with 6E97_calculate_power.txt, then refer to the helper functions when you get to them.
+If you'd like to read the analysis, please start with 6E97_calculate_power.txt, then refer to the helper functions and the infodump when you get to them.
+For the time being, most of the analysis is in the infodump which I intend to tidy up and add to the assembly code comments later.

 I hope this makes sense to people who know GB assembly better than me!
-At the moment, most of the analysis is just one massive infodump, but I plan on tidying it up later so it's easier to follow.

 Note: There's some extra logic for 40Lines mode which I haven't looked into yet.
 I will implement this later.

 ## Calculations
 These calculations are run after you press A on the Game Over screen.
 If there is a celebratory cutscene, the calculations will run after the cutscene ends.

 <ul>
     <li>Pc = (((S - D + (D % 16)) / L) * M</li>